PaulR2023/cse15l-lab-reports/lab2.md

 # What are the relevant arguments to those methods, and the values of any relevant fields of the class?

 The relevant arguments with these methods are URL url which will go through the if-else statement on the `String[] parameters` if there contains a = sign in the url and will then return the String.format which contains the arguments of num and value based on String typed with this command `/add-message?s=Hello`.

+Feedback: In this specific case, what are the values of `num`, `newWord`, and `line`?
+My response:

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 The values of the fields that get changed are when I add a string saying hello.
 It brought changes to the request with the `String.format` which will update the String based on this request.

 ---
+ Feedback: In this specific case, what do the values of `num`, `newWord`, and `line` change to?
+My response:

 ![Image](How are you .png)